wgroeneveld/brainbaking/content/post/creative-cognitive-processes.md

 }
 ```

 In essence, you are drawing on your Java knowledge to enhance your C# code.
-You could also enhance C `struct`s with function pointers to emulate objects.
+I wrote [an article about this](/post/faking-domain-logic/) a few years ago.
+You could also enhance C `struct`s with function pointers to emulate objects, as [explained in this blog post](/post/domain-driven-design-in-c/).

 **Combining dissimilar concepts into a new idea**: